Our priority is the safety of our community. All programs at Lighthouse Labs are available remotely. Learn more.

 If you don’t have an office chair, find something close.
 Being uncomfortable for long periods will be an instant distraction.
 Dining room table chairs are a decent option with a thin Pillow.

 Take breaks, have a lunch hour, get that morning/afternoon coffee etc. When your day is over, your day is over.

-you stop.
-Keeping “work time”, and “personal time” defined and separate are important physically, and mentally.
+Make sure that when your day is over you stop.
+Keeping “work time”, and “personal time” defined and separate is important physically, and mentally.

 You are your biggest enemy in this.
-Following the steps above is to help you get into the same mindset you would walk into the office, but at home.
-They will help, but you need to keep yourself focused.
+Following the steps above will help you get into the same mindset you would in the office, but at home.
+You need to keep yourself focused.
 Do what you need to do to get into that headspace and stay there.

 Hope this helps making working from home productive, and give you all a leg up on working from home.
 It can be an awesome thing, with the right goals.